Myles Straw Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.92 team ERA ranks 10th among all league pitching staffs.
+- The Cubs' 3.94 team ERA ranks ninth across all league pitching staffs.

-- Cubs pitchers combine to give up 79 home runs (one per game), the second-fewest in the league.
+- Cubs pitchers combine to give up the first-fewest home runs in baseball (79 total, one per game).

-- The righty's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed 3 1/3 innings, surrendering three earned runs while giving up eight hits.
+- The right-hander's most recent appearance was on Wednesday against the Philadelphia Phillies, when he went five innings, surrendering five earned runs while giving up seven hits.

+- In 13 games this season, the 31-year-old has put up an ERA of 6.75, with 8.1 strikeouts per nine innings.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.